The Gauss--skizze decomposition is a Goresky-MacPherson stratification: Good Cech cover

-\begin{lem} Let $\sigma$ and $\tau$ be two non-generic signatures such that $\underline{\sigma}\cap \underline{\tau}\ne \emptyset$.
-If the lowest upper bound exists in $\underline{\sigma}\cap \underline{\tau}$ then it is unique. \end{lem} \begin{proof} Consider the connected components of $\sigma^{R}$ (resp. $\sigma^{B}$) and $\tau^{R}$ (resp. $\tau^{B}$) as two partitions of the set of cardinality $2n$: $\sqcup_{i=1}^p A_i$ and $\sqcup_{j=1}^r B_j$.
-Then, there exists a unique partition which is given by $\cup_{j=1}^{r} (B_j \cap (\sqcup_{i=1}^p A_i))$.
-However, that this does not provide a unique signature: to one connected component of leaves $\{i_1,...,i_{2k}\}$ corresponds a set of non isomorphic trees, if $k>1$.
-Let us consider this connected component $\{i_1,...,i_{2k}\}$, obtained by smoothing Whitehead moves in $\sigma^{R}$ and $\tau^{R}$ with the above method.
-Take the maximum on the number of vertices (which are not leaves!) in both connected components.
-Modify the connected component having the minimal number of vertices, by a partial smoothing Whitehead move.
-Repeat until the number of vertices in both connected components coincide and in such a way that edge relations $E$ between leaves and inner vertices are identical in both connected components.
+Note that even though a pair of connected components in $\sigma^{R}$ and $\tau^{R}$ might have a coinciding set of leaves this does not provide a unique signature: to one block of leaves say $\{i_1,...,i_{2k}\}$ there corresponds a set of non isomorphic trees, if $k>1$.
+So, we remedy to this using the following procedure.

+Let us consider a block in $\mathcal{P}_3$.
+This corresponds to a connected component with leaves in the set $\{i_1,...,i_{2k}\}$.
+Then, take the connected component $\sigma^R$ or $\tau^R$ having the minimal number of inner nodes (vertices which are not leaves!) and modify it, by applying a partial smoothing Whitehead move.
+Repeat until the number of vertices in both connected components coincide and in such a way that edge relations between leaves and inner nodes are identical in both connected components.
 Those trees are thus isomorphic and there exists one unique such graph.
-Repeat this for $\sigma^{B}$ and $\tau^{B}$.
-Therefore, the greatest lower bound is unique. \end{proof}
+Apply exactly the same procedure for $\sigma^B$ and $\tau^B$ as previously.
+Therefore, by construction greatest lower bound is unique. \end{proof}

-\begin{lem} Let $\sigma_i$ be an upper bound.
-Each $\underline{A_{\sigma_i}}$ is a lattice. \end{lem} \begin{proof} In $\underline{A_{\sigma_i}}$ we have a poset, where we have a subset of the set of signatures and the relation is the incidence relation $\prec$.
-There is a join $\vee$ and meet $ \wedge$ structure.
-The join $\vee$ is given by smoothing Whitehead moves and the meet $\wedge$ is given by the contracting Whitehead moves on the elements of the set $\underline{A_{\sigma_i}}$.
-We can easily verify that the commutativity, associativity and absorption laws are verified. \end{proof}

 We will use this construction to thicken all our strata.
 Concerning notation, a thickened stratum $A$ is denoted by $A^+$. \begin{thm} Let $\sigma_0,...,\sigma_p$ be a set of non-generic signature, being upper bounds.
 Then, the open sets of the \v Cech cover are formed by the thickened sets $\underline{A_{\sigma_i}}^{+}$. \end{thm}